 Looking for more things to do on your trampoline?
 Don’t miss this great list of trampoline activities, sponsored by Springfree Trampoline.

 My first trampoline memories are at my friend Maia’s house.
 A large rectangular trampoline in her front yard, steel blue frame, exposed springs, backflips and lip-syncing to Madonna on an old boom box.
 Unsupervised.
 What can I say, it was the eighties.
-Quite a bit has changed since then, and now that I have kids, we’re always looking for things to do on a trampoline, whether it’s building a fort, or watching a movie!
+Quite a bit has changed since then, and now that I have kids, we’re always looking for things to do on a trampoline, whether it’s building a fort, watching a movie or playing trampoline games!

-After you’ve checked out our list of things to do on your trampoline, please read the safety tips at the bottom of this post.
+After you’ve checked out our list of things to do on your trampoline, please read about trampoline safety at the bottom of this post.
 A lot of our activities do involve more than one person on the trampoline so it’s important to remember NO JUMPING with multiple people.

 Go big or go home.
 In addition to sending us a new trampoline, Springfree Trampoline also sent us a projector so we could create a theater.
 Schools out, it’s summertime, which means outdoor movie nights.
 Look for another post coming soon with a list of movie ideas.

-Go beyond movie night and jumping and check out these other cool things you can do on a trampoline.
+Check out these cool things you can do on a trampoline.

 Fun for the whole family.